-Control the Wireless Radio
+Control the Wireless Radios

-The modem router has an internal wireless radio that broadcasts signals in the 2.4 GHz range.
-By default, it is on so that you can connect wirelessly to the modem router.
-When the wireless radio is off, you can still use an Ethernet cable for a LAN connection to the modem router.
+The modem router has an internal wireless radios that broadcasts signals in the 2.4 GHz range and 5 GHz range.
+By default, these radios are on so that you can connect wirelessly to the modem router.
+When the wireless radios are off, you can still use an Ethernet cable for a LAN connection to the modem router.

-You can turn the wireless radio on and off with the WiFi On/Off button on the modem router, or you can log in to the modem router and enable or disable the wireless radio.
+You can turn the wireless radios on and off with the WiFi On/Off button on the modem router, or you can log in to the modem router and enable or disable the wireless radios.
 If you are close to the modem router, it might be easier to press its WiFi On/Off button.
-If you are away from the modem router or have already logged in it might be easier to enable or disable the radio.
+If you are away from the modem router or have already logged in, it might be easier to enable or disable the radios.